Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Personality-Augmented RPAs

 \subsection{Personality-Augmented RPA Results}

 To fairly compare the three personality sources, our evaluation focuses on characters available in the PDB, and we report the mean score over three runs to ensure reliability.
 The results show that, across both benchmarks, augmenting the prompt with personality information consistently improves performance across most dimensions for all models.
 This enhancement is evidenced by higher absolute scores (\autoref{tab:personality}) and win rates that significantly exceed loss rates (\autoref{fig:winrate-mbti}), indicating that personality-augmented RPAs generate behaviors more aligned with their target characters.
+The comprehensive experimental results for each objective of CharacterEval are presented in \autoref{tab:personality_full_MBTI}.

 Notably, all three personality sources enhance RPA performance to a similar degree.
 This finding suggests that self-generated personality traits are a practical and effective alternative to PDB data, as they offer broader applicability to any character while maintaining strong performance.